JimboLodisC/threeWords/README.md

 heresthisphrase - 2
 andthisone - 2

-Should be performant enough to process over 22,000 lines of Herman Melville's *Moby Dick* in about a second.
+Should be performant enough to process over 22,000 lines of Herman Melville's *Moby Dick* in about 250 milliseconds.

 ***